 The action keys execute frequently used system functions as defined by the icon symbols on f1 through f12.
 The action keys vary by computer.

-▲ To use an action key, press the fn key in combination with the action key.
+▲ To use an action key, press and hold the key.

 Table 2-8 Action keys and their descriptions